Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Skylar.md

 ### 2024-05-29 - Added on to Game Class & Fixed Syntax Errors
 Added reset & update game in the GameClass as well as mousePressed & gameOver method.
 Also fixed syntax errors in general and in the Game class because it wasn't compiling.

+### 2024-05-29 - Discuss & Debugging
+Debugged the Tile & Game class.
+Discussed extra methods needed for Board class and how to implement them in Game.